 There is also some evidence (not conclusive) that good lighting aids in Correct Redox which is a water parameter that has an definite effect on fish health.

 *Aquarium Algae; Brown Diatom

 These same 6400 K high output CFL aquarium lights can also be purchased separately and used in standard incandescent aquarium (or other) light fixtures as pictured to the left.

-For the highest output of useful light energy, the GroBeam LED Aquarium light is by far the leader, but this may be cost prohibitive to many basic freshwater aquarium keepers.
+For the highest output of useful light energy, the TMC Colour Plus (excellent to bring out colors) and even more so the GroBeam LED Aquarium light are by far the leaders among all lights (including MOST ALL other LEDs) except maybe Metal Halides, but this may be cost prohibitive to many basic freshwater aquarium keepers.